 Vehicles with resident permits may not park in other permit-controlled areas of the campus between 8:00 am and 5:00 pm on weekdays.

 Underwood Apartment parking stalls (one per resident) are assigned by unit number and are reserved for Underwood residents ONLY.
-Underwood residents may park additional vehicles and guest vehicles in Richard’s Lot.
+Underwood residents may park additional vehicles and guest vehicles in Richard's Gate parking lot.

 All motorcycles, motorized bicycles, and motor scooters are required to have a parking permit.
 These vehicles may not be parked in between parked vehicles and may not be parked on any walkway or pedestrian path.